danidb/sablecc-mode/README.md

 ## Functions

 ### `sablecc-compile-buffer`
-Compiles the current buffer with sablecc.
+Compiles the current buffer with SableCC.
 Prompts for arguments to SableCC.
 Can be run with `C-c C-c`.

 ### `sablecc-compile-file`
 Prompts for a file path and runs SableCC.
 Prompts for arguments to SableCC.
 Can be run with `C-c C-f`